beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 ^ But!
 No more hard-coded `$_SERVER['APP_ENV']` or `prod`, `staging`, `vagrant` etc.

-^ We can define a single `format` in the core.php config now, and we only have to specify the correct `snippet`s in `core-staging`, `core-vagrant` etc. So no unnecessary code duplication.
+^ We can define a single `format` in the config/app.php config now, and we only have to specify the correct `snippet`s in `app-staging`, `app-vagrant` etc. So no unnecessary code duplication.

 ^ Gives us _even better_ flexibility since we can now control the CSS being used completely.